 People are given a number of rights for how their data can be used.
 It makes it mandatory for users to be given options for how their data is handled.

-Appointing a DPO is required: Similar to the GDPR, companies that process PI will be required to appoint a data protection officer if they are processing more than a certain threshold amount of personal data.
-That said, the PIPL does not yet prescribe what the threshold amount is or will be.
+Appointing a DPO is required: Similar to the GDPR and CCPA, companies that process sensitive PI will be required to appoint a data protection officer if they are processing more than a certain threshold amount of personal data.

-The law provides for extra-territorial effects, covering international companies who are processing Chinese residents’ data, outside of China.
+The data security law provides for extra-territorial effects, covering international companies who are processing Chinese citizens’ data, outside of China.
 It means that companies based outside of China will have to go through strict data processing protocols, similar to the GDPR, and those companies must also complete Data Protection Impact Assessments.

 As stated by the National Law Review, even if companies do pass the stringent requirements to process data internationally, they must also meet at least one of the following conditions: